aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/cell/is_numeric_value/_index.md

 ## is_numeric_value property

-Indicates whether the inner value of this cell is numeric(int, double and datetime)
+Indicates whether the value of this cell is numeric(int, double and datetime)

 ### Remarks